- Donor Stories

 In 2016, the family deepened their engagement in the mission of JFCS when Michael, a respected and successful venture capital investor and entrepreneur, joined the Board of Directors.

-After many years of involvement in JFCS’ mission, Michael and Linda felt that establishing a Named Endowment Fund was a natural next step in their philanthropy.
+After many years of involvement in JFCS’ mission, Linda and Michael felt that establishing a Named Endowment Fund was a natural next step in their philanthropy.
 “The Named Endowment Funds offer an excellent vehicle to make a long-term commitment to a specific need,” says Michael.

-Michael and Linda considered the many aspects of JFCS’ comprehensive system of care before choosing teen mental health as the focus of the Rolnick-Himelstein Family Fund.
-As chair of the Peninsula Task Force that identified teen mental health as a pressing, under-addressed community need and as a member of the Advisory Council of JFCS’ Center for Children and Youth, Michael championed promising solutions to the challenges facing teens and their families.
+The couples considered the many aspects of JFCS’ comprehensive system of care before choosing teen mental health as the focus of the Rolnick-Himelstein Family Fund.
+As chair of the Peninsula Task Force that identified teen mental health as a pressing, under-addressed community need and during his tenure on the Advisory Council of JFCS’ Center for Children and Youth, Michael championed promising solutions to the challenges facing teens and their families.

 “One of the insights staff on the front lines shared is that children and youth in the Bay Area face unique difficulties.
 The relative socioeconomic pressure of growing up in this area is almost unparalleled,” says Michael.
 “More needs to be done to alleviate this almost invisible pressure.”

-Thanks to the Rolnick-Himelstein Family Fund, teens and their families can rely on the Center for Children and Youth for support in times of personal challenge and community emergency.
+Thanks to the Rolnick-Himelstein Family Fund, teens and their families can rely on the Center for Children and Youth for trusted, expert support to navigate all kinds of challenges, build resilience, and learn skills and tools that promote mental well-being.

 “JFCS reinforces the social fabric,” says Michael.
 “Supporting this work is very fulfilling.”

-To learn more about leaving your legacy through a Named Endowment Fund, click here >
+To learn more about building your legacy through a Named Endowment Fund, click here >